JeremieDec/instagram-emails-generation-validation/README.md

 It is the goal of the scripts I uploaded here.

-Be responsible : The service-product has to be tailored to PROFESSIONAL people to comply with RGPD rules in vigor accross E.U.
-In this sense, a file containing names and                          surnames has to be declared.
+N.B : The service-product shoudl be adressed to PROFESSIONAL people inside company to comply with RGPD rules accross E.U.
+Indeed, the file containing names and                          surnames has to be declared as well as "generated and validated" email adresses.
                  A high number of emails become useful with a high delivery rate in the box.
 Thus I am patient and send 30-50 emails per day automatically with 1 domain or multiple domains and higher sent/day.
 If you need any help to set-it up, feel free to send me messages.

-I have no idea about how to deal with firewalls or    CDN, that's why I use rotating proxy and parallel scripts, it uses to work a lot of times.
+What is the point ?

+Generate emails adresses with generic email providers from name and surname scrapped on social media and validate them in batch on a third party website.

 ![Diagramme de séquence](https://github.com/JeremieDec/instagram-emails-generation-validation/blob/main/diagram.png)